MFlowCode/MFC/README.md

 - `-a <account name>` to identify the account to be charged for the job. (i.e `--account`)
 - `-p <partition name>` to select the job's partition. (i.e `--partition`)

-Since some schedulers don't have a standardized syntax to request GPUs, MFC can only provide support for a restricted subset of common configuration options.
+Since some schedulers don't have a standardized syntax to request certain resources, MFC can only provide support for a restricted subset of common configuration options.
 If MFC fails to execute on your system, or if you wish to adjust how the program runs and resources are requested to be allocated, you are welcome to modify the template for your queue system.
 Upon execution of `./mfc.sh run`, MFC fills in the template with runtime parameters, to generate the batch file it will submit.
 These files are located in the [templates](templates/) directory.
-To request GPUs, modification of the template will be required with most queue systems.
+To request GPUs, modification of the template will be required on most systems.

-- Lines that begin with "#>" are ignored and won't figure in the final batch script, not even as a comment.
+- Lines that begin with `#>` are ignored and won't figure in the final batch script, not even as a comment.

 - Statements of the form `${expression}` are string-replaced by mfc.sh run to provide runtime parameters, most notably execution options.
-They reference the variables in the same format as those under the "run" section of [mfc.user.yaml](mfc.user.yaml), replacing* "-" for "_".
+They reference the variables in the same format as those under the "run" section of [mfc.user.yaml](mfc.user.yaml), replacing* `-` for `_`.
 You can perform therein any Python operation recognized by the built-in `expr()` function.

-As an example, on might request GPUs on a SLURM system using the following:
+As an example, one might request GPUs on a SLURM system using the following:

 ```
 #SBATCH --gpus=v100-32:{gpus_per_node*nodes}
 ```

-- Statements of the form `{MFC::expression}` tell MFC where to place the common code, across all batch files that is required to run MFC.
+- Statements of the form `{MFC::expression}` tell MFC where to place the common code, across all batch files, that is required for proper execution.
 They are not intended to be modified by users.

 **Disclaimer**: IBM's JSRUN on LSF-managed computers does use the traditional node-based approach to